 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Ability to critically analyse a range of issues in which law impinges on indigenous peoples.
+Students who successfully complete this paper will have the ability to critically analyse a range of issues in which law impinges on indigenous peoples.